dvdvideo1234/TrackAssemblyTool/readme.md

    I will be more then happy to add them in to the TrackAssembly Tool if their collision model meets the minimum requirements.
    ( Made a model once, but it turned out quite nasty xD, so better leave the job to the right people.)

+Q: Could you make the tool so there will be categories for my addon?
+A: Well, yeah, technically I can map any path given.
+However these with properly ordered folders are easier to handle.
+Here are some good and bad practices for folder aligment.
+   Legend of the path elements used in a model:
+     "/"          --> Slash represents directory divider ( Like in D:/Steam/common/Garry'smod )
+     "#"          --> Any kind of delimiter valid for a file name( Like dashes, underscores etc.)
+     %addonname%  --> Name of your addon (For example: SPros)
+     %category%   --> Category, which you want your pices to be divided by ( Like straight, curves, raps, bridges etc.)
+     %piecename%  --> The file name of the piece created in the addon ( Ending with *.mdl of cource) The good practices ( The category should be bordered by delimiters ): models/%addonname%/tracks/%category%/%piecename%.mdl
+      models/%addonname%/%category%/%piecename%.mdl
+      models/%addonname%/%category%#%piecename%.mdl
+   Examples: (#="_", %addonname%="ron/2ft", %category%="tram", %piecename%="%category%_32_grass.mdl")
+      models/ron/2ft/tram/tram_32_grass.mdl ( The "tram" is taken right after "models/ron/2ft/" )
+   The the bad practices ( The category is missing or not strongly defined.
+There is not enough information given):
+      models/%addonname%/tracks/%piecename%.mdl
+      models/%addonname%/%piecename%#255#down.mdl
+      models/%addonname%/03#1#asd#%piecename%#90.mdl
+   Examples: (#="_", %addonname%="props_phx", %piecename%="track_128.mdl")
+      models/props_phx/trains/track_128.mdl ( Here, the category "straight" is not present at all )

 Q: Where are the trains/vehicles, are there any of these?
 A: Dude seriously, make them yourself, what's the point of playing Gmod then ... xD